 Our election and calling cannot take pace without the other.

-that whosoever believes on the only begotten Son of God will be saved - and salvation includes our election before the foundation of the world and our calling - at the moment of our personal salvation.
+Our election and calling are inseparably woven together and founded on the truth of God's Word: Whosoever believes on the only begotten Son of God will be saved, and salvation includes our election before the foundation of the world, and our calling at the moment of our personal salvation.

-So what does Peter mean when we are told to make our calling and election sure?
+So what does Peter mean when we are told to: Make our calling and election sure?

-Peter is urging us to be absolutely sure that our salvation, which includes our calling and election has become a firmly fixed fact in our heart.
+Peter is urging us to be absolutely sure that our salvation, which includes our calling and election, has become a firmly fixed fact in our heart.

-Our election and calling is an integral part of our salvation and we confirm it in our lives by living a holy life; growing more like Christ; trusting in His sufficient grace and depending on Him in all things.
+Our election and calling is an integral part of our salvation and we confirm it in our lives by living a holy life, growing more like Christ, trusting in His sufficient grace, and depending on Him in all things.

-Having been saved by faith, let us confirm our election and our calling by walking in spirit and truth and trusting in the unchanging Word of God so that we will live our lives as He intended and produce fruit to His praise and glory.
+Having been saved by faith, let us confirm our election and our calling by walking in spirit and truth, and trusting in the unchanging Word of God so that we will live our lives as He intended and produce fruit to His praise and glory.

-Let us make every effort to confirm our calling and election by living a holy life, which is rooted grounded in the word of truth..
+Let us make every effort to confirm our calling and election by living a holy life, which is rooted grounded in the word of truth.

-Some years earlier, Paul had written extensively to this same Church to rejoice in their divine election, their adoption into the family of God, the privileges of the indwelling Holy Spirit and the spiritual blessings that have been poured out in such abundance, on all who have trusted Christ for salvation.
+Some years earlier, Paul had written extensively to this same Church to rejoice in their divine election, their adoption into the family of God, the privileges of the indwelling Holy Spirit, and the spiritual blessings that have been poured out in such abundance on all who have trusted Christ for salvation.

-Many can't comprehend God's election of Jacob over Esau.. and question why Israel should be God's chosen nation.
+Many can't comprehend God's election of Jacob over Esau and question why Israel should be God's chosen nation.

-Chapter 9 presents details of Israel's past election; the blessings God bestowed on them and the Lord's unrestricted, sovereign freedom to carry out His plans and purposes through whosoever He wills.
+Chapter 9, presents details of Israel's past election, the blessings God bestowed on them, and the Lord's unrestricted, sovereign freedom to carry out His plans and purposes through whosoever He wills.